yegcjs/DST_OOD/README.md

 By default, the model checkpoints are save under `${method}/checkpoints/`.

-We also shared our trained checkpoints in ().
+We also shared our trained checkpoints at xxx(TBD).

 ## Testing